romainl/Apprentice/README.md

     ~/.vim/bundle/apprentice/colors/apprentice.vim
     …

-How it ends up there is your call.
+How it ends up there is for you to decide.

 ## Enabling Apprentice.

-To test Apprentice, just type this command:
+To test Apprentice, just type this command from *normal* mode and hit `Enter`:

     :colorscheme apprentice